-This Valley College scholarship will be applied to an account balance owed to the college and has no cash equivalency.
+This Valley College scholarship will be applied to an account balance owed to the College and has no cash equivalency.
 It is institutional funding that is applied as a last dollar offset, up to the total amount specified in the award, to the student account balance after all eligible federal, state and local funding has been disbursed to the student's account.
-The funds can be applied to tuition, textbooks, uniforms, equipment, lab fees, and other fees that are associated with the specified program.
+For students receiving this scholarship who have balances on multiple programs at Valley College, the funds will be applied in the following order: